 It’s 3 a.m. and you’re suddenly wide awake… Instead of reaching for the sleeping pills, try these seven science-backed strategies to fall asleep fast.

 As a mindfulness coach, I’m very aware of the day-to-day anxieties and worries that can interfere with a good night’s sleep.
-One of the most effective ways of easing ourselves out of those stresses is through a quick meditation.
+One of the most effective natural sleep aids is a quick meditation session to ease yourself out of those stresses.
 Never meditated before?
 No problem!
-Here, I’ve put together a step-by-step audio that will guide you through a 15-minute meditation session with a built-in progressive muscle relaxation technique, with the goal of helping you fall asleep fast.
+Below, I’ve put together a step-by-step audio that will guide you through a 15-minute meditation session with a built-in progressive muscle relaxation technique, with the goal of helping you fall asleep fast.
 If this is indeed your first attempt at meditation, you’ll likely find the meditation interrupted by thoughts flashing through your mind.
 It’s important for you to know that this isn’t a failure on your part, and that you aren’t doing anything wrong.
 Thinking is just what the brain does, as naturally as lungs take in air.
 The point is to be non-judgmental yet aware of your thoughts, bodily experiences and breath, moment by moment.

 Stop wanting to fall asleep

 It’s counterintuitive, isn’t it?
 Sometimes trying too hard to do something is the very thing that prevents us from achieving it—and that’s never more true than when it comes to falling asleep.
 Desperately wanting to sleep will only stoke anxieties that will further stress your brain, essentially feeding it the message that it’s not safe to sleep.
 Throw in those worries about your to-do list at work the following day, and the whole thing can snowball into a panic attack.
 Try letting go of that feeling that you absolutely must sleep now, and observe your own anxieties for what they are—basic mental activity—without judgment.
 When you stop looking at sleep as a goal, you’ll find it easier to fall asleep.